grafana/grafana/.github/ISSUE_TEMPLATE.md

 Start your issues title with [Feature Request] / [Bug] / [Question] or no tag if your unsure.

-Ex
+Also, please be aware that GitHub now supports uploading of screenshots; look at the bottom of this input field.

+Sample issue:

+# Basic information

-* What grafana version are you using?
+## What grafana version are you using?

-* What datasource are you using?
+## What datasource are you using?

-* What OS are you running grafana on?
+## What OS are you running grafana on?

+# What did you do?

+# What was the expected result?

+# What happenend instead?